Georgia 300: History

 Georgia 300 is a heavyweight observation car built by the Pullman Standard Co. shops in 1930.
 Sporting a Packard blue-with-silver striping livery, the train car operated as a lounge car named the General Polk on the New Orleans-New York Crescent Limited (operated by the L&N, West Point Route, Southern, and Pennsylvania).
 It was later purchased by the Georgia Railroad, reconfigured, and renamed Office Car 300.
 The Georgia Railroad used the car in trips to venues such as the Masters Tournament and the Kentucky Derby.
 It was retired in 1982, after the merger of Georgia Railroad and Family Lines rendered it surplus.

 Private ownership

-Heard, who owns a rail yard in Orange Park, Florida, purchased the car in 1985 and made a series of refurbishments in 1986, 1989, 1995, 2000 and 2008.
+Heard, who passed away June 26,2026 owned a rail yard in Orange Park, Florida, purchased the car in 1985 and made a series of refurbishments in 1986, 1989, 1995, 2000 and 2008.
 The car has a dining room, an observation lounge, one master bedroom, two additional bedrooms, two bathrooms with showers, a section lounge, crew quarters, and kitchen.
 It is equipped for use on most Amtrak trains and other private venues.

 In 2020, the car was loaned to U.S. Sugar Corporation, which used it in excursion service as part of their heritage Sugar Express tourist passenger train.